 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the School's financial statements will not be prevented or detected, and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the School's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of the internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.

 P.O.
-Box 141270 • 222 N.E.
-1st Street • Gainesville, Florida 32614-1270 • (352) 378-2461 • FAX (352) 378-2505
+Box 141270 • 222 N.E 1st Street • Gainesville, Florida 32614-1270 • (352) 378-2461

 Laurel Ridge Professional Center • 2347 S.E.
-17th Street • Ocala, Florida 34471 • (352) 732-3872 • FAX (352) 732-0542
+17th Street • Ocala, Florida 34471 • (352) 732-3872